tracyewilhelm/SocialNetworkAPI/README.md

   - Date
   - Set default value to the current timestamp
-  - Use a getter method to format the timestamp on query
+  - Use a getter method to format the timestamp on query - FIGURE THIS OUT

 - `username` (The user that created this thought)